j-kieffer/theta-implementations/README.md

 ## Building packages

-- Installation of Theta.jl: first, [install Julia](https://julialang.org/install/), then run
+- Installing Theta.jl: first [install Julia](https://julialang.org/install/).
+Then run

       import Pkg
       Pkg.add("Theta")

   These commands will install the latest version of Theta.jl.
-The experiments in the paper were run with Theta.jl 0.1.2.
+The experiments in the paper were run with Theta.jl v0.1.2.

-- Installation of Magma: just make sure that you have a working `magma` command in your system.
+- Installing Magma: just make sure that you have a working `magma` command in your system.
 The experiments in the paper were run with Magma v2.27-7.

-- Installation of RiemannTheta: refer to the [installation instructions](https://github.com/nbruin/RiemannTheta/tree/main#installation).
+- Installing RiemannTheta: refer to the [installation instructions](https://github.com/nbruin/RiemannTheta/tree/main#installation).
 It is possible to download the exact same version of the package that we used in experiments.
 To do this, clone this repository, then run